-This A to Z list of cooking terms will help you understand and become more familiar with the language of general & plant based cooking.
+This A to Z list of cooking terms and definitions will help you understand and become more familiar with the language of general & plant based cooking.
 From “acidify” to “zest”, we’ve got you covered!

 Do you ever feel like you’re speaking a different language when you’re cooking?
 Don’t worry, you’re not alone.
 All sorts of cooking terms can be confusing until you learn the culinary language. 🧑🍳

 In this post, we’ll share some of the most common cooking terms, meanings, and definitions worded for veg heads and plant-based cooking.
 So whether you’re a novice in the kitchen or a seasoned pro, read on to broaden your culinary vocabulary!

 Acidify: To add something acidic, such as vinegar or lemon juice, to a mixture to change its acidity level.
 It can be used to tenderize, add flavor, or create a sour or somewhat acidic flavor.
 An example would be to make vegan buttermilk by adding lemon or ACV to plant-based milk and letting it rest a few minutes, creating a sour flavor.

 Al dente: Italian for, “to the tooth”, describes food that is cooked to a firmness that retains some bite.
 The term often refers to pasta but can also refer to vegetables.